April 06, 2020

 Determining the normal function of these CCM genes has been a research focus since each gene was identified in 1999, 2003, and 2005, respectively.
 Researchers have learned that these genes each have necessary functions related to maintaining structural integrity between blood vessel cells and ensuring that the blood does not leak into the brain.
 When a genetic mutation is inherited that causes one of these genes not to function correctly, the blood vessels of the brain can become malformed and lead to the onset of cavernous malformation.

 Familial CCM accounts for at least 20% of all cases.
 An inherited mutation of the CCM1, CCM2, or CCM3 gene causes familial cavernous malformation.
 The illness follows autosomal dominant inheritance.
 It will be present in every generation of a family (does not skip generation like recessive diseases) and is not selective for males or females.
-Individuals with familial CCM have a 50% chance of passing the illness to each child.
-Furthermore, inheritance of only one mutated copy of one CCM disease-gene is necessary to be affected by cavernous malformation.
+Each child of an individual with familial CCM has a 50% chance of inheriting the illness.
 Families with the genetic form of CCM typically have several affected individuals in more than one consecutive generation.
 Lesions develop when a second somatic (randomly acquired and not heritable) mutation occurs within brain blood vessel cells that completely destroys the function of one of the CCM genes.
 Multiple lesions are typical of those with familial CCM.